Resource Grid

 If

-, then the indexes of all resource elements with content type “PDSCH” are returned.Otherwise, this function returns the indexes of all resource elements in the resource grid with the content type specified by
+reTypeStris None, the default content type of this resource grid is used as the key.
+For example if this resource grid was created withcontents="PDSCH", then the indices of all resource elements with content type “PDSCH” are returned.Otherwise, this function returns the indices of all resource elements in the resource grid with the content type specified by

 The un-assigned resource elements.